 People

-Currently, I work on a research project for Professor Megan Doherty Bea that investigates the effects of state minimum wage law changes to payday lending and banking.
-I’m also involved on a project with Professor J. Michael Collins to provide experimental evidence of the effectiveness of Money Matters online financial education program together with UW–Extension.
+I also work on a research project with Professor Megan Doherty Bea that investigates the effects of state minimum wage law changes to racial disparities in financial access, and I’m involved in a project with Professor J. Michael Collins to provide evidence on the effectiveness of Money Matters online financial education program together with the UW Division of Extension.

-Portrait of Lauri Luosta, a white man smiling, with blond hair, a maroon button down with white polka-dots.
+A white man smiling, with blond hair, wearing a maroon button down with white polka dots.

 Department